vallejoj/WorkshopTemplate/LabGuide400.md

 # Lab 400 - Incorporating REST Data into the Application

-Updated: July 16, 2018

 ## Introduction

-This is the fourth of several labs that are part of the **Oracle Autonomous Visual Builder Cloud Service workshop.** This lab will walk you through creating a mobile application page for viewing an inventory item's details and also incorporating REST service data into the mobile application.
-We will be using the mobile application here to display the REST but if you would like to use a AVBCS web application the steps are similar.
+This lab will walk you through creating a mobile application page for viewing an inventory item's details and also incorporating REST service data into the mobile application.

-**_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

 ## Objectives

 - Create a mobile page for viewing inventory item details
-- Add a REST Service Connection to the application
+- Add a REST service connection to the application
-- Incorporate data retrieved from Service Connection into application
+- Incorporate data retrieved from service connection into application

 ## Required Artifacts

-- The following lab requires an Oracle Public Cloud account that will be supplied by your instructor.

-- This lab assumes that you have completed the previous labs in this series and created the items covered in those labs.
-If you have not, download the `DemoWSApp_MobileLabImport_2.zip` file and after creating an application in VBCS(instructions found in lab 100), import the zip file provided to set up the items created in the previous labs.
+- This lab assumes that you have completed [Lab 100](LabGuide100.md), [Lab 200](LabGuide200.md), [Lab 300](LabGuide300.md).

 # Create Mobile Pages for Inventory Details